 - Also, even though people are not likely to die sooner because of it, “Patients diagnosed with IBS are highly likely to have other functional diseases and have more surgery than the general population,” which could indirectly lead to higher mortality rates and other sickness and/or disease.

 Typically, developing symptoms like abdominal pain, bloating, gas and altered bowel habits (ranging from constipation to diarrhea) indicate IBS.
-However, the primary cause of IBS has been unknown, which has added to its mysterious nature.
-(2)
+However, the primary cause of IBS is unknown, which has added to its mysterious nature.

-For the past several years, gluten has become a common scapegoat for IBS, as eliminating it has been a growing treatment or approach for all bowel and digestive issues, but this approach is not always necessary or appropriate for every IBS sufferer.
-(3)
+For the past several years, gluten has become a common scapegoat for IBS.
+In fact, eliminating it has been a growing treatment or approach for all bowel and digestive issues, but this approach is not always necessary or appropriate for every IBS sufferer.

 One of the first articles to question the gluten theory was published in the journal Current Allergy and Asthma Reports by Australian researchers who made some serious waves with their 2013 study, “Is Gluten a Cause of Gastrointestinal Symptoms in People Without Celiac Disease?”

-After repeating a randomized control trial that appeared to suggest gluten made GI symptoms worse, the Monash University scientists were unable to confirm that, “Patients with self-perceived NCGS [non-celiac Gluten Sensitivity] have specific gluten sensitivity.”
-(4)
+After repeating a randomized, control trial that appeared to suggest gluten made gastrointestinal symptoms worse, the Monash University scientists were unable to confirm that.
+“Patients with self-perceived NCGS [non-celiac Gluten Sensitivity] have specific gluten sensitivity,” they reported.